- Background on OASIS

 - Unlike OASIS, the new IDIQ may have open enrollment with no cap on awardees.

-- Based upon feedback from industry and agency customers, the new IDIQ will likely be one contract, as opposed to a small business and unrestricted contract like OASIS.
+- Despite feedback from industry and agency customers, the new IDIQ will likely be a separate IDIQ contract for each socio-economic status:

 - Instead of Pools like OASIS, the new IDIQ will group service offerings within Domains that follow a category management structure.